socotecio/django-socio-grpc/docs/features/logging.rst

     - If your service raises another Exception, it will result in an Error.
     - Logging incoming request is only activated when in DEBUG mode or if LOG_OK_RESPONSE settings is set to True

-These messages have the additionnal context :
+These messages have the additional context :

     - status_code: The Grpc_Response code associated with the request.
     - request: The request object.